 Know Your Packaging Materials

-Some plastics have cold glass transition temperatures.
+An important thing to consider when conducting a plastic aging test is that some plastics have cold glass transition temperatures.
 This means they are already rubbery at room temperature.
 Other plastics have high glass transition temperatures.
 In this case, they are already brittle and stiff (glassy) at room temperature and become rubbery only when heated.
 It is important to research and understand these characteristics in the materials selected for your package construction.
 At room temperature, is the plastic already beyond its Tg, or is the Tg a hotter temperature?
 If the Tg is colder, then you want to make sure and select an accelerated aging temperature that doesn’t exceed the plastic’s melting temperature.
 If the Tg is hotter than room temperature, then you don’t want to exceed the plastic’s Tg.
 By doing so, you mitigate the risk of unnatural degradation in the aging oven that might otherwise lead to false failures and major schedule delays.

 See more with a look at our Glass transition temperature chart